-- Retinoblastoma is an intraocular tumour typically diagnosed before the age of 5 years. - Early identification and treatment while the tumour is confined to the eye has a very high cure rate (greater than 99%). - Individuals and families with an inherited susceptibility have an increased probability of second primary tumours including sarcomas.
-In adulthood there is an increased probability of several tumours, in particular melanoma, lung, bladder and breast.
-It is therefore vital to stress the importance of avoidance of overexposure to UV light and cigarette smoke.
+- Retinoblastoma is an intraocular tumour, typically diagnosed before the age of five. - Early identification and treatment while the tumour is confined to the eye has a very high cure rate (approximately 99%). - Individuals and families with an inherited susceptibility have an increased probability of second primary tumours, including sarcomas.
+In adulthood, there is an increased probability of epithelial and sarcomatous tumours, in particular melanoma, lung, bladder, endometrial and breast.
+Therefore, it is vital to stress the importance of avoidance of overexposure to ionising radiation, UV light and cigarette smoke.